Aliases for HTRA1 Gene

 HTRA1 (HtrA Serine Peptidase 1) is a Protein Coding gene.
-Diseases associated with HTRA1 include macular degeneration, age-related, 7 and carasil syndrome.
+Diseases associated with HTRA1 include Carasil Syndrome and Macular Degeneration, Age-Related, 7.
+Among its related pathways are Degradation of the extracellular matrix.
 GO annotations related to this gene include serine-type endopeptidase activity and insulin-like growth factor binding.
-An important paralog of this gene is HTRA3.
+An important paralog of this gene is HTRA2.

 UniProtKB/Swiss-Prot for HTRA1 Gene

 Serine protease with a variety of targets, including extracellular matrix proteins such as fibronectin.
 HTRA1-generated fibronectin fragments further induce synovial cells to up-regulate MMP1 and MMP3 production.
 May also degrade proteoglycans, such as aggrecan, decorin and fibromodulin.
 Through cleavage of proteoglycans, may release soluble FGF-glycosaminoglycan complexes that promote the range and intensity of FGF signals in the extracellular space.
 Regulates the availability of insulin-like growth factors (IGFs) by cleaving IGF-binding proteins.
 Inhibits signaling mediated by TGF-beta family members.
 This activity requires the integrity of the catalytic site, although it is unclear whether TGF-beta proteins are themselves degraded.
 By acting on TGF-beta signaling, may regulate many physiological processes, including retinal angiogenesis and neuronal survival and maturation during development.
 Intracellularly, degrades TSC2, leading to the activation of TSC2 downstream targets.